ankit110989/EHIProject/README.md

 Backend Project Structure:

-EHI
+EHI:
-├── EHI.Core : This folder contains the common things which will be shared by all layers in the project.
+1) EHI.Core : This folder contains the common things which will be shared by all layers in the project.
-├── EHI.Data: This layer will be responsible for connecting with data providers (SQL Serve Express).
+2) EHI.Data: This layer will be responsible for connecting with data providers (SQL Serve Express).
-├── EHI.Services: This folder contains the business logic for the application.
+3) EHI.Services: This folder contains the business logic for the application.
-├── EHI.WebApi: It is the point of access for our application.
+4) EHI.WebApi: It is the point of access for our application.
-├── EHI.TestApi: It contains the basic test cases for unit testing.
+5) EHI.TestApi: It contains the basic test cases for unit testing.

 Backend Project Setup: